 If the targeted UE does not have an active NIDD PDN connection to the SCEF, the SCEF may buffer the request until the UE establishes the connection.
 The SCEF may also trigger the UE to establish a NIDD PDN connection to the SCEF.
 Alternatively, the SCEF may generate an error.

 The SCEF may return a MT NIDD Downlink Data Transfer Response to the IN-CSE to indicate if the request is buffered, a trigger has been generated, or an error has occurred.
-The fields of the response are populated as follows.
+The fields of the response are populated as follows:

-A response code of 200 OK or 201 CREATED
+A response code of 200 OK or 201 CREATED:

-200 OK is returned if the delivery of the NIDD Downlink Data Transfer Request was successful
+200 OK is returned if the delivery of the NIDD Downlink Data Transfer Request was successful.

-201 CREATED is returned if the SCEF accepted and buffered the NIDD Downlink Data Transfer Request to be performed later
+201 CREATED is returned if the SCEF accepted and buffered the NIDD Downlink Data Transfer Request to be performed later.